 the sukkal Undurumma

 Like many divinities Shaushka is a creature of contrasts.
 She's goddess of love but also war; female but also male; vibrant day and mystic night.
-She's much like life itself, for without the contrast of darkness, we would not know the light.
+She's much like life itself, for without the contrast of darkness, none would know the light.